 Cong appoints Anil Chaudhary DPCC president, DK Shivakumar made chief of Karnataka unit

-In key organisational changes, the Congress on Wednesday appointed young face Anil Chaudhary as its Delhi unit chief and named D K Shivakumar, known to be the party's chief troubleshooter in crisis situations, as the head of the Karnataka Pradesh Congress Committee.
-Congress president Sonia Gandhi named Chaudhary the president of the Delhi Pradesh Congress Committee (DPCC) and Abhishek Dutt, Shivani Chopra, Jaikishan, Mudit Agarwal and Ali Hassan its vice-presidents, a party statement said.
+In key organisational changes, the Congress on Wednesday appointed young leader Anil Chaudhary as its Delhi unit chief and D K Shivakumar, known to be the party's chief troubleshooter, as the Karnataka Pradesh Congress Committee president.
+Congress president Sonia Gandhi named Chaudhary as the president of the Delhi Pradesh Congress Committee (DPCC) and Abhishek Dutt, Shivani Chopra, Jaikishan, Mudit Agarwal and Ali Hassan its vice-presidents, a party statement said.

 The bypolls were necessitated due to the disqualification of 17 MLAs which brought down the coalition government of Congress and the JD(S).
 The BJP's thumping victory in the bypolls helped the saffron party gain majority in the Karnataka assembly with 117 seats minus the speaker.

-Last month, senior Congress leader Ghulam Nabi Azad had held discussions with top party leaders in Karnataka to select the CLP leader and new state Congress president..
+Last month, senior Congress leader Ghulam Nabi Azad had held discussions with top party leaders in Karnataka to select the CLP leader and new state Congress president.
+Shivakumar is under probe by the income tax department and the Enforcement Directorate in cases of alleged tax evasion and money laundering.
+He is currently out on bail.

+Shivakumar, a Vokkaliga leader, is known as the crisis manager of the Congress and has been roped in time and again to keep the party's flock together.
+A six-time MLA, Shivakumar had hosted Congress legislators from Gujarat in Bengaluru in 2017 to ensure the victory of AICC leader Ahmed Patel in Rajya Sabha elections.

+He was a key link in the Congress-JDS coalition and had made hectic attempts to prevent the collapse of the H D Kumaraswamy-led government last year after a section of the then ruling MLAs revolted..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)